TrackerHackers/application/README.md

 # Phase Four

-In phase four of application development, the following improvements were made
+In phase four of application development, the following improvements were made:
+* Continued to review and implement necessary security features
+* Included necessary testing documents and processes
+* Made UI improvements as necessary

 ## Work Breakdown by Team Member